 Cancellation.
 The University may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
 If a program is canceled or postponed, the University will refund registration fees but cannot be held responsible for any other related costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 Dress.
 The program dress is professional/casual.
 Typically, presenters dress more professionally for the oral presentations.
 Professional attire is expected for the Awards Luncheon on Saturday.

 Parents and guardians may attend the symposium, but are responsible for their individual hotel accommodations.
 Guests (parents, guardians, additional sponsors) can purchase a weekend visitor pass for $50 to be paid for at registration on Friday, March 3 (cash or check).
 This pass will provide access to presentations and meals, but does not include lodging accommodations.
-Please contact Rachel Potts at (405) 744-8933 if you plan to attend.
+Please contact Amber Coker at (405) 744-8933 if you plan to attend.

 Please visit the Stillwater Convention and Visitors Bureau for helpful maps, driving directions and distances, local weather, and things to do in Stillwater and the surrounding region.
 Stillwater is located 70 miles from Tulsa and 50 miles from Oklahoma City.

 Please click here to view a map of the Oklahoma State University Campus.